 A couple of weeks ago I met out-of-province friends at a downtown restaurant.
-My friend’s wife was first to order and asked for one of the specialty burgers but without chipotle, which normally came with this particular burger.
+My friend’s wife was first to order and asked for one of the specialty burgers but without chipotle.
+This particular burger normally came with chipotle.
 The waitress said this wouldn’t be a problem at all.
 My friend said he would like the same.

-When the order came, one burger came without the chipotle as ordered, but the other did have chipotle.
+When the order came, one burger came without the chipotle as ordered, but the other had chipotle.
 My friend was surprised (not annoyed) since he had order “the same” as his wife.

-This is a perfect example of how miscommunication can arise between providers and customers, regardless of industries.
+This is a perfect example of how miscommunication breakdowns can arise between providers and customers, regardless of industry.

 A simple way to prevent these types of errors is for the provider to repeat to the customer, the order placed by the customer.
 This confirms the accuracy of the order.
-In this example, had the waitress said:
+In this example, had the waitress reviewed the order:

 my friend would have immediately made the correction by responding: